Sararid/Sararid/README.md

 **I enjoy new challenges and learning new things**, I also love travelling, cooking and nature.

-I´ve currently studyig in [Adalab](https://adalab.es/) and will be looking for new job opportunities soon.
+I am currently studying in [Adalab](https://adalab.es/) and will be looking for new job opportunities soon.

 These are what I have mastered so far: